 When I realised something was maybe amiss I toddled off to my GP.
 We all know that doctors love rashes, pus and syndromes and it was the latter label for me.
 After a few months of tolerating, grinning and not bearing it I asked to try a nerve block.
 My wish was granted and I had it done last November.
 Short-term relief and then deja-vu of vicious pains, muscle spasms in back and bum, toes all pointing in different directions and the high/lowlight of peeing my pants in Sainsbury’s.
 Not intentionally.

-And, at last we get to the point of this post.
 I recently had the treatment.
 I was trundled to the operating theatre on my bed, rolled onto my side and after agreeing with BN which was my left side; marked with a cross so he’d remember, I clambered onto the op table.
 If you have ever been awake in an operating theatre it is like party town.
 There are many people involved in your care and the important job of keeping one alive.
 While I was lying prone with a pillow under my chest, my bare bum in the air and the anaesthetist trying to coax my veins to appear everyone carried on with normal chat.

 “What would you normally be doing?” and, “do you see clients for hypnotherapy?” and, “how many words are in a book?” and, “I’ll need the longer curved one” and then nicest words, “night night.”

 I drifted off to snoozeville*.

 *Snoozeville - sedated enough to be roused, speak, shout, swear and worse but with no recall.